tatewilhelm/open-yt-tool/README.md

-tkinter is used as the GUI Module pytube used to download YT videos winreg used to get the Windows Download Folder webbrowser used to open Githubm link to DISCLAIMER.md platform used to get the current os's name os used to combine files
+tkinter is used as the GUI Module pytube used to download YT videos winreg used to get the Windows Download Folder webbrowser used to open Github link to DISCLAIMER.md platform used to get the current os's name os used to combine files
 ```